senocular/senocular.github.com/articles/js_history_of_decorators.md

-# A look at the history of decorators in JavaScript
+# A History of Decorators in JavaScript

 # References